blueripple/blueripple-research/br-2021-NewMaps/posts/NewMaps/inputs/post_afterDemographics.md

-Just looking at that chart you might have guesses about which of these districts are safely Democratic and which might be safely Republican, based solely on the proportion of voters-of-color.
-And you’d be mostly correct.
+These districts are all majority white, though NC-12 is right on the line.
+But there are large variations in the proportion of voters-of-color and population density among the districts.

-Below we chart the election results along with our model results as an XY scatter plot with the election result on the y-axis, the model result on the x-axis and a line representing where each district would fall if the model and election result agreed precisely.
-We don’t expect that, of course, but we hope to see reasonable agreement in most districts if the model is to be of any use!
+Below we chart the election results on the x-axis, our model estimation on the y-axis and a line representing where districts would fall on this scatter-plot if the model and election result agreed precisely.
+In districts left of the line, the model underestimated the D vote share and overestimated it in districts to the right.